monarc-project/stats-service/docs/installation.rst

 Daemon
 ~~~~~~

-Whichever way you installed the service, you can choose to use systemd to start
-it.
-Simply create a file ``/etc/systemd/system/statsservice.service`` with the
+Create a file ``/etc/systemd/system/statsservice.service`` with the following contents:
-following contents:

 .. code-block:: ini